sb12/OSMStreetLight/README.md

 Feel free to propose more key or values by a Pull Request.

+## Einstellungen / Settings

+Die folgenden Einstellungen können in `settings.json` geändert werden:

+The following settings can be changed in `settings.json`:

+* `show_geolocate_button` = `true`|`false` Disable the geolocate button (e.g. if only http is available as most modern browsers will deny geolocation without https)

 ## License

 The code for this project is based on OSMfahrkartenautomaten *( [Testinstallation](http://osm.lyrk.de/fahrkartenautomaten/) | [Quellcode](https://github.com/ubahnverleih/OSMfahrkartenautomaten) )* by [ubahnverleih](https://github.com/ubahnverleih).